Information For Authors

 Article types

 Special issue – Scholars are encouraged to submit proposals for special issues anytime.
 Each issue typically contains a minimum of five articles.
-The RIPP editorial board will thoroughly evaluate the proposal, ensuring a rigorous selection process.
+The RIPP Editorial Board will thoroughly evaluate the proposal, ensuring a rigorous selection process.
 A special issue proposal should be sent to sps.ripp@unibo.it and contain the following information:

 - Statement explaining the topic and its relevance to public policy research;